-While the design process follows a predetermined set of steps, some of these may need to be repeated before moving to the next one.
+While the design process is iterative it follows a predetermined set of steps, some of these may need to be repeated before moving to the next one.
 This will vary depending on the project itself, but allows lessons to be learnt from failures and improvements to be made.

 The process allows for applied science, mathematics and engineering sciences to be used to achieve a high level of optimisation to meet the requirements of an objective.
 The steps include problem solving processes such as, for example, determining your objectives and constraints, prototyping, testing and evaluation.